MontiCore/cd4analysis/README.md

 ```

 We can use the option `difflimit` to specify the maximum number of witnesses
-that are generated in the output directory; the default is to generate at most 1 diff-witness.
+that are generated in the output directory; the default is to generate
+at most onw diff-witness.
 Once again, `-o` can be used to specify the output directory; the default is `.`:

 ```shell